Lights in Darkness

 Ester felt dizzy as if she was the dreidel, hay.
 Ester had won half of the pot.

 Ester lured Yuli with the promise of a donut and clipped the leash to her collar.
-The heavy door folded shut, clasped like a hand across the top of pursed lips.
+The heavy door folded shut, clasped like a hand across lips begging for silence.
 Ester heard an alarm sound.
-Now she felt the clock, tick.
+She felt the clock, tick.

 Where.